LitE-SQL: A Lightweight and Efficient Text-to-SQL Framework with Vector-based Schema Linking and Execution-Guided Self-Correction: Methodology

 We now describe how LitE-SQL operates at inference time (Figure~\ref{method-inference}).
 We assume preprocessing is completed: (i) database schemas are embedded and stored in a vector database using the fine-tuned embedding model (Embedder), and (ii) the SQL Generator has been trained through the two-stage process.

 Given a user question (optionally with evidence)\footnote{Evidence annotations are unavailable in Spider 1.0.}, the input is encoded by Embedder and compared with stored schema embeddings via cosine similarity.
 The Schema Retriever then retrieves the top-$k$ candidate columns together with column types, descriptions, value examples, and key indicators (e.g., primary/foreign key status).
 The SQL Generator produces an initial SQL query conditioned on the question and retrieved schema, which is then executed against the target database.

-If execution fails, the system gathers feedback—error message, original question, and retrieved schema context—and feeds it back to the model for revision.
-The execution-guided self-correction repeats until a valid SQL query is produced or a predefined maximum number of iterations is reached, after which the final executable SQL is returned.
+If execution fails, the system gathers feedback—including failed SQL query, corresponding error message, original question, and retrieved schema context—and feeds it back to the model for revision.
+During training, this execution feedback is incorporated into the model input and used to construct preference pairs for optimization.
+At inference time, the same feedback signal is used iteratively for execution-guided self-correction, with the detailed input format shown in Table~\ref{tab:input_template_rft}.
+The process repeats until a valid SQL query is produced or a predefined maximum number of iterations is reached, after which the final executable SQL is returned.